A New Chapter is Underway

-He added novel stuff like … oh, for starters, indoor plumbing.
+He added novel things like … oh, for starters, indoor plumbing.
 The old Jannus Landing had limped along with a mixture of port-o-lets, piss-troughs and crowded back-bar restrooms.
-(Jannus Live now features 27 women’s room stalls.)
-That’s just a tiny sample of the many new VENUE FEATURES.
+Jannus Live now features 27 women’s room stalls, which are just a sample of the many new VENUE FEATURES.

 In all, Knight and company are thoroughly dedicated to making Jannus Live a first-rate concert experience.